bigmlcom/bigmler/docs/index.rst

 You have seen that BigMLer is an agile tool that empowers you to create a great number of resources easily.
 This is a tremedous help, but it also can lead to a garbage-prone environment.
-To keep a control of the each new created remote resource use the flag `--resources-log` followed by the name of the log file you choose.::
+To keep a control of each new created remote resource use the flag `--resources-log` followed by the name of the log file you choose.::